kosmios1/Beetle-Quest/doc/report.typ

 #linebreak()

-In the following pharagraps we will examinate the implemented services, and expose their functionalities.
+In the following pharagrap we will examinate the implemented services, and their functionalities.

-== _Auth_
+Eachone of the services, except for the _Static service_, has his own #link("https://www.postgresql.org/")[PostgreSQL] DB.
+Furthermore user sessions and market-timed-events, that will be discussed later, are stored in #link("https://redis.io/")[Redis] DBs.

+#makesubparagraph([_Auth_], level: 5)
-User registration, login and logout are all managed in a centralised manner by the same service: the Auth service.
-Which also provides helper endpoints to check the validity of access tokens, allowing authentication and authorization within the web-app.
+User registration, login and logout are all managed by the Auth service, which also checks the validity of access tokens, allowing authentication and authorization within the application.

-== _User_
+#makesubparagraph([_User_], level: 5)
 This service is responsable for managing user's account informations.
 A user, once logged in, can access it's account details, modify them or delete the account itself.

-== _Gacha_
+#makesubparagraph([_Gacha_], level: 5)
-Gacha collections are managed by the Gacha service.
-It allows users to get the list of available gachas as well as information on each one of them.
-User can inspect the personal inventory of different players and their personal one.
+The Gacha service manages collections, providing users with a list of available gachas and details about each one, as well as access to inspect the personal inventories of various players.

-== _Market_
+#makesubparagraph([_Market_], level: 5)
 The Market service allows users to perform actions involving the acquisition of `BugsCoins` and gachas.
 It manages auctions lifetime and transactions in the system.
+Through this service users can obtain gachas by either buying or rolling for a random gacha based on rarity.

+#makesubparagraph([_Static_], level: 5)
+This service is responsible for serving the static content of the web-app, like the images, the _css_ and the _html_ files.

+#makesubparagraph([_Admin_], level: 5)
+This service provides the administrator with the necessary tools to manage the system in a controlled manner: allowing operations on users, gacha, and transactions and market events.

+#makesubparagraph([_API gateway_], level: 5)
+There are two reverse proxies that implent the circuit breakers, the load balancers and the the API gateway.
+One is exclusive for the admin's operation the other for the clients' ones.
+Reverse proxies are implemented with #link("https://traefik.io/")[Traefik].

 #linebreak()

-Through this service users can obtain gachas by performing two actions: buy and roll.
-To roll the user has to pay 1000 `BugsCoins`, he/she will obtain a random gacha from the system with a probability which depends on the rarity of the gacha.
+=== Microservices connections

+#makesubparagraph([Admin-Service ↔ Gacha-Service:], level: 5)
+The _admin service_ connects with the _gacha service_ to manage gacha, such as adding/delete/modify gachas.

+#makesubparagraph([Admin-Service ↔ Market-Service:], level: 5)
+_Admin service_ interacts with _market service_ to regulate or manage the marketplace, including listing auctions, listing transactions, or update/modify auction.

+#makesubparagraph([Admin-Service ↔ User-Service:], level: 5)
+The _admin service_ connects with _user service_ to manage user accounts, such as listing users, modifying user profiles, or checking user transaction history and the user auction list.

+#makesubparagraph([Auth-Service ↔ User-Service:], level: 5)
+The _auth service_ relies on _user service_ for user data, such as validating credentials.

+#makesubparagraph([Gacha-Service ↔ User-Service:], level: 5)
+The _gacha service_ connects with the _user service_ to manage the user's gacha collection, such as listing the user's gacha collection or checking the gacha details.

+#makesubparagraph([Market-Service ↔ User-Service:], level: 5)
+The _market service_ connects with the _user service_ to manage the user's currency and transactions, such as checking the user's currency and adding currency.

+#makesubparagraph([Market-Service ↔ Gacha-Service:], level: 5) The _market service_ connects with the _gacha service_ to manage the gacha collection, such as listing the gacha collection or checking the gacha details or when a gacha is sold in the market.

 #linebreak()
-The user has the permission to create and delete it's own auctions but can not bid to them, he/she can bid to other's auctions.

-== _Static_
-This service is responsible for serving the static content of the web-app, like the images, the _css_ and the _html_ files.

-== _Admin_
-This service provides the administrator with the necessary tools to manage the system in a controlled manner, allowing operations on users, gacha, and transactions and operation carried out in the market.

-It can fetch the list of users with their associated information, performs detailed searching, modify users profile, view all the transactions carried out by a user and ispect user's auction list.

-It can perform global actions on the gachas, like: add new one, modify/delete an existing one and get information on the system gachas.
-The service provides similar actions also on transactions and auctions.

-== Descrive Why you connected two microservices ?

-- Admin-Service ↔ Gacha-Service: The admin-service connects with the gacha-service to manage gacha, such as adding/delete/modify gachas.

-- Admin-Service ↔ Market-Service: Admin-service interacts with market-service to regulate or manage the marketplace, including listing auctions, listing transactions, or update/modifie auction.

-- Admin-Service ↔ User-Service: The admin-service connects with user-service to manage user accounts, such as listing users, modifying user profiles, or checking user transaction history and the user auction list.

-- Auth-Service ↔ User-Service: The auth-service relies on user-service for user data, such as validating credentials.

-- Gacha-Service ↔ User-Service: The gacha-service connects with the user-service to manage the user's gacha collection, such as listing the user's gacha collection or checking the gacha details.

-- Market-Service ↔ User-Service: The market-service connects with the user-service to manage the user's currency and transactions, such as checking the user's currency and adding currency.

-- Market-Service ↔ Gacha-Service: The market-service connects with the gacha-service to manage the gacha collection, such as listing the gacha collection or checking the gacha details or when a gacha is sold in the market.

-/*For example: “Market is connected with Currency because it needs to check the currency of a user and notify the update of it due to the end of an auction or a higher bid”.*/

-= User Stories Player
+= User Stories: Player

+Evrey request has to pass through the _gateway_ and the _auth-service_ and _session-db_, to check if it is a valid request.
+So those services are omitted in the list of the microservice(s) involved for the following requests.

-== Accounts
+== Account

 - I want to be able to register to the system, so that I can access the game.
+  - `/auth/register` (_user-service,user-db_)

 - I want to be able to delete my account, so that I can remove my information to the game.
-  - *_/user/account/{{userId}}(Gateway/user-service,user-db)_*
+  - `/user/account/{{userId}}` (_user-service,user-db/gacha-service,gacha-db/market-service,market-db_)

 - I want to be able to modify my account information, so that I can update my profile.
-  - *_/user/account/{{userId}}(Gateway/user-service,user-db)_*
+  - `/user/account/{{userId}}` (_user-service,user-db_)

 - I want to be able to login and logout, so that I can access and leave the game.
+  #linebreak()

-- I want be safe from unauthorized access, so that my account access information is protected.
+  I want be safe from unauthorized access, so that my account access information is protected.
+  - `/auth/logout`, `/auth/login` (_auth-service,auth-db,session-db_)

-== Collections
+== Collection

 -  I want to see my gacha collection, so that I can see what I have.
-  - *_/gacha/user/{{userId}}/list(Gateway/user-service,userd-db,gacha-service,gacha-db)_*
+  - `/gacha/user/{{userId}}/list` (_gacha-service,gacha-db_)

 - I want to see the info of a gacha in my collection, so that I can see the details of a gacha.
-  - *_/gacha/{{gachaId}}/user/{{userId}} (Gateway/user-service,user-db,gacha-service,gacha-db)_*
+  - `/gacha/{{gachaId}}/user/{{userId}}` (_gacha-service,gacha-db_)

 - I want to see the system gacha collection, so that I can see what I can get.
-  - *_/gacha/list(Gateway/user-service,gacha-service,gacha-db)_*
+  - `/gacha/list` (_gacha-service,gacha-db_)

 - I want to see the info of a gacha in the system collection, so that I can see the details of a gacha.
-  - *_/gacha/{{gachaId}}(Gateway/user-service,gacha-service,gacha-db)_*
+  - `/gacha/{{gachaId}}` (_gacha-service,gacha-db_)

 == Currency

 - I want to use in-game currency for roll a gacha, so that I can get a random gacha.
-  - *_market/gacha/roll(Gateway/user-service,market-service,market-db)_*
+  - `market/gacha/roll` (_user-service,user-db/market-service,market-db_)

 - I want to buy in-game currency, so that I can get more gachas.
-  - *_/market/bugscoin/buy(Gateway/user-service,market-service,market-db)_*
+  - `/market/bugscoin/buy` (_market-service,market-db/user-service,user-db_)

 - I want to be safe about the in-game currency transactions, so that my money is protected.
+  - `/auth/logout`, `/auth/login` (_auth-service,session-db_)

 == Market

 - I want to see the auction market, so that i can evaluate if buy/sell a gacha.
-  - *_/market/auction/list(Gateway/user-service,market-service,market-db)_*
+  - `/market/auction/list` (_market-service,market-db_)

 - I want to set an auction for one of my gacha, so that I can sell it.
-  - *_/market/auction/ (Gateway/user-service,market-service,market-db)_*
+  - `/market/auction/` (_gacha-service,gacha-db/market-service,market-db,market-timed-events_)

 - I want to bid for a gacha from the market, so that I can buy it.
+  #linebreak()
+  I want to receive a gacha when i win an auction, so that I receive a gacha.
+  #linebreak()
+  I want to receive in-game currency when someone win my auction, so that I sell work as I expect.
+  #linebreak()
+  I want to receive my in-game currency back when i lost an auction, so that my in-game currency.
+  #linebreak()
+  I want to that the auctions cannot be temperes, so that my in-game currency and collection are safe.
-  - *_/market/auction/{{auctionId}}/bid(Gateway/user-service,market-service,market-db)_*
+  - `/market/auction/{{auctionId}}/bid` (_user-service,user-db/market-service,market-db/gacha-service,gacha-db,market-timed-events_)

 - I want to view my transaction history, so that I can track my market movements.
-  - *_/internal/market/get_transaction_history(Gateway/user-service,market-service,market-db)_*??????????
+  - `/internal/market/get_transaction_history` (_market-service,market-db_)

-- I want to receive a gacha when i win an auction, so that I receive a gacha.

-- I want to receive in-game currency when someone win my auction, so that I sell work as I expect.

-- I want to receive my in-game currency back when i lost an auction, so that my in-game currency.

-- I want to that the auctions cannot be temperes, so that my in-game currency and collection are safe.

-= User Stories Admin
+= User Stories: Admin

+All the following endpoints requests involve the _admin-service_ and _admin-db_.

-== Profile/Accounts
+== Account

 - I want to login and logout as admin from the system, so that I can access and leave the game.
+  - `/auth/admin/login`,`/auth/logout` (_auth-service,auth-db,session-db_)

 - I want to check all users account/profile, so that I can monitor all the users accounts/profiles.
-  - *_/admin/user/get_all (Gateway/admin-service/user-service,user-db)_*
+  - `/admin/user/get_all` (_user-service,user-db_)

 - I want to check a specific user account/profile, so that I can monitor user account/profile.
-  - *_/admin/user/{{userId}}(Gateway/admin-service/user-service,user-db)_*
+  #linebreak()

-- I want to modify a specific user account/profile, so that I can update a specific user account/profile.
+  I want to modify a specific user account/profile, so that I can update a specific user account/profile.
-  - *_/admin/user/{{userId}}(Gateway/admin-service/user-service,user-db)_*
+  - `/admin/user/{{userId}}` (_user-service,user-db_)

 - I want to check a specific player currency transaction history, so that I can monitor the transactions of a player.
-  - *_/admin/user/{{userId}}/transaction_history(Gateway,admin-service,user-service,user-db,market)_*
+  - `/admin/user/{{userId}}/transaction_history` (_user-service,user-db/market-service,market-db_)

 - I want to check a specific player market history, so that I can monitor the market of a player.
-  - *_/admin/user/{{userId}}/auction/get_all(Gateway,admin-service,user-service,market-service,market-db)_*
+  - `/admin/user/{{userId}}/auction/get_all` (_user-service,user-db/market-service,market-db_)

-== Gachas
+== Gacha

 - I want to check all the gacha collection, so that I can check all the collection.
-  - *_/admin/gacha/get_all(Gateway,admin-service,gacha-service,gacha-db)_*
+  - `/admin/gacha/get_all` (_gacha-service,gacha-db_)

 - I want to modify the gacha collection, so that I can add gachas.
-  - *_/admin/gacha/add(Gateway,admin-service,gacha-service,gacha-db)_*
+  - `/admin/gacha/add` (_gacha-service,gacha-db_)

 - I want to modify the gacha collection, so that I can delete gachas.
-  - *_/admin/gacha/{{gachaId}}(Gateway,admin-service,gacha-service,gacha-db)_*
+  #linebreak()

-- I want to check a specific gacha, so that I can check the status of a gacha.
+  I want to check a specific gacha, so that I can check the status of a gacha.
-  - *_/admin/gacha/{{gachaId}}(Gateway,admin-service,gacha-service,gacha-db)_*
+  #linebreak()

-- I want to modify a specific gacha information, so that I can modify the status of a gacha.
+  I want to modify a specific gacha information, so that I can modify the status of a gacha.
-  - *_/admin/gacha/{{gachaId}}(Gateway,admin-service,gacha-service,gacha-db)_*
+  - `/admin/gacha/{{gachaId}}` (_gacha-service,gacha-db_)

 == Market

 - I want to see the auction market, so that I can monitor the auction market.
-  - *_/admin/market/auction/get_all(Gateway,admin-service,market-service,market-db)_*
+  - `/admin/market/auction/get_all` (_market-service,market-db_)

 - I want to see a specific auction, so that I can monitor a specific auction of the market.
-  - *_/admin/market/auction/{{auction_id}}(Gateway,admin-service,market-service,market-db)_*
+  #linebreak()

-- I want to modify a specific auction, so that I can update the status of a specific auction.
+  I want to modify a specific auction, so that I can update the status of a specific auction.
-  - *_/admin/market/auction/{{auction_id}}(Gateway,admin-service,market-service,market-db)_*
+  - `/admin/market/auction/{{auction_id}}` (_market-service,market-db/gacha-service,gacha-db_)

 - I want to see the market history, so that I can check the market old auctions.
-  - *_/admin/market/transaction_history(Gateway,admin-service,market-service,market-db)_*
+  - `/admin/market/transaction_history` (_market-service,market-db_)

+#linebreak()

 = Market rules

+The market service has been implemented whit the following rules in mind:

+- The user has the permission to create and delete it's own auctions but can not bid to them, he/she can bid to other's auctions

-When a user places a higher bid than the previous one, the currency of the previous highest bid is returned to the user after the finish of the auction.
+- When a user places a higher bid than the previous one, the currency of the previous highest bid is returned to the user after the finish of the auction.

-If someone places a bid at the very last second of the auction, they will win the gacha as the last valid bidder.
+- If someone places a bid at the very last second of the auction, they will win the gacha as the last valid bidder.

-It's also possible to bid on an auction where you are already the highest bidder.
+- It's also possible to bid on an auction where you are already the highest bidder.
 However, the user cannot place a bid if they do not have the required amount of coins to bid.

-Additionally, the owner of an auction cannot bid on their own auction.
+- Additionally, the owner of an auction cannot bid on their own auction.
 As the owner, you can delete the auction at any time before it expires, but you need to confirm the action by entering your password.
 The maximum duration of an auction is 24 hours.

-All bids that are surpassed will be refunded at the end of the auction.
+- All bids that are expired will be refunded at the end of the auction.

-All auctions remain visible to users, along with all the auction details.
-These details include the Auction ID, Owner ID, Gacha ID, Start Time, End Time, and Winner ID.
-Additionally, all bids made are displayed, showing the Bid ID, User ID of each bidder, the Bugscoins spent, and the Time of each bid.
+- All auctions remain visible to users, along with all the auction details.
+Additionally, all bids made are displayed showing the bidder details.

+#linebreak()

 = Testing

-The tests were conducted using mock that allowed for the isolated testing of individual services.
+The tests were conducted using mocks that allowed for the isolated testing of individual services.
 These mocks simulated the behavior of external components, enabling the verification of each service's functionality without relying on real external resources.
+Both unit and integration tests where carried out with #link("https://www.postman.com/")[Postman].

-To conduct the tests, Locust was used, a performance testing tool that allowed for load simulation and analysis of the service responses in various scenarios, ensuring an accurate assessment of the performance and robustness of each component.
+To conduct the test a performance testing tool, #link("https://locust.io/")[Locust], was used that allowed for load simulation and analysis of the service responses in various scenarios, ensuring an accurate assessment of the performance and robustness of each component

-/*TO DO
-Write here any particular fact about the testing.
-For example:
-• I tested in isolation the DBManager_x together with the DB_x
-• I used a third-party service that interacts with Service_y and I put them together in the isolation test because mock it is hard for reason z.*/
+#linebreak()

-= Secuirty
+= Security

-== Secuirty - Data
+== Data

-/*TO DO
-• Select one input that you had to sanitize, describe what it represent, which microservice(t) use it and how you sanitize it.
+#text(red)[TODO:] Select one input that you had to sanitize, describe what it represent, which microservice(s) use it and how you sanitize it.

-• List the data you encrypted at rest, describe what they represent, which database stores them and where you en/decrypt them.*/
+#linebreak()

+In the application, the databases are implemented using PostgreSQL or Redis.
+For PostgreSQL, Transparent Data Encryption (TDE) is used.
+TDE is a technology that protect sensitive data by encrypting the database files at rest.
+It ensures that data stored on disk is encrypted, making it inaccessible to unauthorized users or applications, while it automatically encrypts the data before it is written to disk and decrypts it when it is read.

+On the other hand Redis data is not encrypted.
+This decision is mainly driven by its architecture as an in-memory database, which means that the data is not stored persistently on disk.

+#linebreak()

+All connections between databases/services and services use mutual TLS (mTLS), ensuring secure communication and authentication between the involved parties .

-== Secuirty - Authentication and Authorization
+== Authentication and Authorization

+#text(red)[TODO]

 /*TO DO Describe the scenario you selected (centralized vs distributed) by indicating the basic steps to validate a token and how the keys to sign the token are used and stored.